sdziallas/comp55/docs/labs/61-UseCasePic.md

 To ensure that the application is designed and built to meet the needs of the end-users, you and your team would create a use-case diagram using UML to outline all the major interactions, like checking account balances to pay bills.
 Each interaction is a use case.
-The diagram will identify external systems tha app needs, like payment gateways or databases.
+The diagram will identify external systems that the app needs, like payment gateways or databases.
 By using UML, you get a high level view and ensure the app meets user needs.